lineality/Online_Voting_Using_One_Time_Pads/README.md

 # workflow studies
 -

+# Bureaucracy and Code, Not a reified Antagonist
+- coding issues and best practice compared with fears of villainous administrations
+- feedback and cargo cults

 ## externalizing Datastructures and Delineations
 - swap 'demarcation' system (term to use... 'syntax' swap?)
 - TOML swap, swap,